-Building on the government’s introduction of legislation to allow on road trials of driverless cars, this investment aims to stimulate developments in connected and autonomous vehicles.
+Building on the government’s introduction of legislation to allow on road trials of driverless cars, the Lab aims to stimulate developments in connected and autonomous vehicles (CAVs).

 We are eager to unlock and attract industry investment to South Australia and further promote our reputation as one of the most welcoming environments for testing connected and autonomous vehicle technologies.

-South Australia’s global leader in autonomous technology, Cohda Wireless, will receive $2 million from the Government’s Future Mobility Lab Fund toward two significant research and on-road trial projects on the streets of Adelaide.
-This will test how vehicles communicate to one another and roadside infrastructure using the company’s state-of-the-art systems, as well as expanding the company’s work in ‘Vehicle to Everything’ communications (V2X).
-Together the projects are valued at $5.3m.
+Cohda Wireless, a global leader in autonomous V2X technology, will receive two grants totalling up to $2 million from the Future Mobility Lab Fund to conduct on-road trial projects on the streets of Adelaide to test how vehicles communicate to one another and with roadside infrastructure, as well as expanding the Cohda’s work in ‘Vehicle to Everything’ communications (V2X).

 The South Australian Tourism Commission releases photographs and/or video footage solely for the purpose of positive promotion of South Australia as a tourism and travel destination.
 Any breach of this condition may result in legal action.